-- This survey should be filled out by the person in your family who has the most interaction with preschool special education services. - All of the responses include the word "we" or "our."
+- This survey should be filled out by the person in your family who has the most interaction with early intervention. - All of the responses include the word "we" or "our."
 This refers to your family.
 Usually this means parents and others who support and care for your child.
 But every family is different, so think of what "family" means to you when answering. - On every page, you will be asked to answer questions like the example below: